 - undertake research projects, including experience in a research laboratory.

 For teachers and support officers, the award is to be used to:

 - assist you to undertake appropriate professional development activities acceptable to your principal and within the normal guidelines of your employing authority.

 For schools and education partners, the award is to be used to:

 Attendance at the award ceremony

 It is anticipated that the successful applicants will attend the awards ceremony.
-If required, travel and accommodation expenses will be paid for on behalf of the award recipients by the Department of Education.
-For student awards, the travel and accommodation expenses will also be paid for 2 accompanying adults if required.
+If required, travel and accommodation expenses will be paid by the Department of Education for the award recipients.
+For student awards, the travel and accommodation expenses will also be paid for two accompanying adults if required.